American Idol Recap: Mrazzle Dazzle

 Idol’s fourth day of auditions takes us to New Orleans where, purportedly, people are having fun.
 “This city is bursting with music,” narrator Katy Perry explains, like someone who was bludgeoned with saxophones and trumpets the second she left the airport.
 We also head to Nashville, a city that Olivia Newton-John sometimes pretends to be from.
 For suspense’s sake, I’m ranking all the ticket-earning auditions once again — and throwing in evaluations on two memorable rejections.

-IT’S A NO: Audriana Bolton, “(You Make Me Feel Like) A Natural Woman”
+IT’S A NO: Audriana Bolton, “(You Make Me Feel Like) a Natural Woman”

 “People compare me to Ariana Grande, Mariah Carey, and Christina Aguilera,” said this actual human being.
 You can guess what happened next: Audriana spat out a version of “Natural Woman” full of Mariah finger wags and Aguilera vomit growls.
 I’m reminded of Katy’s remarks to another contestant in the premiere episode: “You don’t listen to music like that.”
 Maybe Katy didn’t say it again this time because she sensed Audriana’s growing hostility.
 Xtina stans are dangerous, guys!
 They’ll scream “Buy Lotus on iTunes” at a newborn, trust me on this.